Wisconsin’s farmers and our dairy economy are at a crossroads.

 Under Governor Walker’s tenure we lost thousands of family farms — in fact, Western Wisconsin led the nation in family farm bankruptcies, and farmer suicides skyrocketed.
 That is unacceptable.
 Fortunately, Gov. Tony Evers has taken important steps to help our dairy farmers and agricultural producers survive and thrive again.

 Dairy is the largest slice of the agricultural economy with an overall economic impact of $23 Billion.
-We need to make our family farmers and our dairy economy a priority.
+We need to make our family farmers and our dairy economy a priority, but do so in a way that is sustainable for our rural communities and our land.
 Criss-crossing our state I’ve been on our farms, met with farmers, and listened to the needs of our rural communities and agricultural producers.
 We share the same values and priorities.

 We need a consistent application of rules and laws.
 As a small business owner, I understand how farmers feel.
 Farmers are on the job 24 – 7.
 There is no downtime.
 They need a regulatory code that is understandable and easy to apply to their practices.
 Farmers are the original conservationists.
 There is no reason why they can’t carry that mantle in the 21st century, provided the state and the DNR protect our air and water quality consistently and fairly, instead of allowing polluters to get away with destroying our natural resources.

 We need adequately fund our state’s infrastructure, not just in cities and high-population centers, but in rural, farming communities.
 The expression farm-to-market is true today as it was one hundred years ago.
 Heavy traffic moves in and out of our farms and cheese plants: milk trucks, semis, tractors, farm implements.
-The agriculture community depends on a reliable, well-built road and bridge system.
+The agriculture community depends on a reliable, well-built road and bridge system, and clean energy powered vehicles to transport goods to market.

 Although Senate District 26 is an urban one, our fates our connected to rural communities and land.
 Wisconsin’s economy and heritage demand that all legislators – including those representing urban and suburban areas – make supporting our small farmers and dairy industry a priority.
 They feed us, after all.